Culture of Switzerland: Banking

-Switzerland has been associated with banking and financial services.
+Switzerland has been associated with banking and other related banking services.
 Since the early 18th century, Switzerland has a long, kindred history of banking secrecy and client confidentiality.
 Started as a way to protect wealthy European banking interests, Swiss banking secrecy was codified with the 1934 Federal Act on Banks and Savings Banks.
 Considered the "grandfather of bank secrecy", has been one of the largest offshore financial centers and tax havens in the world since the mid-20th century.
 Following an international push to roll back banking secrecy laws, Switzerland has seen fluctuating levels of banking regulation.

 Releasing client information has been considered a serious social and criminal offence since the early 1900s.
 Employees working in Switzerland and abroad at Swiss banks "have long adhered to an unwritten code similar to that observed by doctors or priests".
 Banking in Switzerland has historically played, and still continues to play, a dominant role in the Swiss economy and society.
-According to the Organization for Economic Co-operation and Development (OECD), in 2015, total banking assets amount to 467% of total gross domestic product.
+According to the Organisation for Economic Co-operation and Development (OECD), in 2015, total banking assets amount to 467% of total gross domestic product.
 Banking in Switzerland has been portrayed, to varying degrees of accuracy, in overall popular culture, books, movies, and television shows.

 Science

 There has been a long tradition of Swiss scientists ever since Paracelsus (real name Theophrastus Bombastus von Hohenheim) in the 16th century.
 Paracelsus introduced the field of chemistry into medicine in the 16th century.
 The Bernoulli family from Basel is known for their significant contributions to mathematics over a time span of three generations.
 Leonhard Euler is another innovative mathematician.
 Horace-Bénédict de Saussure was a naturalist and pioneer in Alpine studies.
 The Federal Institute of Technology in Zürich has produced a great number of Nobel Prize winners, while the European Organization for Nuclear Research, known as CERN, operates the largest particle physics laboratory in the world.
 Ferdinand de Saussure was an important contributor to the field of linguistics.
-Physicist Albert Einstein, born in Germany, moved to Switzerland in 1895 at the age of 16 and became a Swiss citizen in 1901.
+Physicist Albert Einstein, born in Germany, moved to Switzerland in 1895 at the age of 16 and became a Swiss citizen in 1901.It was during his time in Switzerland that he wrote the famous “Annus Mirabilis” papers in 1905, which transformed physics forever.